midzdotdev/path-master/README.md

 - in a filesystem is `../c/d`
 - in a URL is `c/d`

-> Have a play around with this yourself to better understand the difference.
+> You can have a play around with this yourself to better understand the difference.
 >
 > - Use the Node REPL with `path.relative(from, to)` for filesystem paths
 > - Use the browser console with `new URL(relativePath, fromUrl)` for URL paths